BeyondMicroControl/AsciiCAD/docs/design.md

 - how crossings and junctions are interpreted
 - how catalog components interact with linking wires (pins/protrusions, net labels)
 - what is reported in a netlist output and why

+The CAD concept implies 2 fundamental building blocks: wires and components.
+As wires are supposed to go from everywhere to everywhere, we need to apply a **global policy** to describe their role and behavior.
+Components however are local elements where a local policy is more suitable as it offers more flexibility, without constaining performance, because the perimeter of components is not only irrefutably delimited, in size, it is also typically limited.

 As our design strategy pursues a blueprint for Computer Aided Design (CAD) applicable in many different specialisations.  e.g. Enterprise or IT architectural design, mind mapping, electrical engineering etc... we need a solid foundation allowing predictable interpretation that
 - users can learn